patrickdappollonio/download-terraform-binaries/README.md

 ```
 ## Details

-The script by default will save the binaries into the current directory in a `bin/` folder.
+The script by default will save the binaries into the `$HOME` directory in a `terraform/` folder.
 Inside
 that folder, there will be a folder for each platform you requested the download for.
 For example,
 if you request the plarforms `windows`, `darwin` and `linux`, then you'll get a bin folder with the
 following structure:

 ```
-$ tree bins/
+$ tree $HOME/terraform/
-bins/
+terraform/
 ├── darwin
 ├── linux
 └── windows